Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 1

-We used mixed-effects beta regression to investigate the effects of study conditions on users’ beliefs about source credibility.
-We found that in reference to left-leaning accounts, users are more likely to rate right-leaning accounts as less credible ($\beta = -0.509 \; [-0.87, -0.14], z = -2.741, p < .01$).
-Users were also more likely to rate misinformation sources as less credible ($\beta = -0.515 \; [-0.69 -0.33], z = -5.586, p < .001$).
-We also see a similar negative effect where users are more likely to rate left-leaning sources as less credible when tweets contain images with angry facial expressions as compared to the mixed condition ($\beta = -0.440 \; [-0.78, -0.09], z = -2.494, p < .05$).
-This finding is in line with our hypothesis that angry imagery will lead to a decrease in users’ perceived credibility of sources.
-However, users' credibility rating is more likely to increase when considering right-leaning accounts in the angry image condition ($\beta = 0.745 \; [0.28 1.20], z = -2.494, p < .01$).
-We did not observe a significant effect of the happy image condition on users’ perceived source credibility.
+We used mixed-effects beta regression to investigate the effects of study conditions on users’ judgments about source credibility (see Fig \ref{fig:rq1-credibility}-left).
+We found that in reference to left-leaning accounts, users were more likely to rate right-leaning accounts as less credible ($\beta = -0.264 \; [-0.43, -0.08], z = -2.961, p < .01$).
+Users were also more likely to rate misinformation sources as less credible ($\beta = -0.539 \; [-0.71, -0.36], z = -6.024, p < .001$).
+We did not observe significant effects for the happy or angry conditions.
+In other words, we did not find evidence towards our hypotheses that being exposed to a source that repeatedly publishes tweets with angry or happy facial expressions impacts perceptions of source credibility.

 We also used a mixed-effects beta regression to study whether users’ confidence around their decisions (represented through uncertainty ranges in the Line + Range technique).
 Interestingly, source type was the only factor that significantly affected users’ uncertainty on source credibility.
-Users were more likely to be more confident in their decisions when source type was categorized as misinformation ($\beta = -0.379 \; [-0.57, -0.18], z = -3.867, p < .001$)
+Users were likely to be more confident in their decisions when source type was categorized as misinformation ($\beta = -0.373 \; [-0.55, -0.18], z = -3.921, p < .001$).

-\subsection{Analysis of users' comments:}
+\subsection{Analysis of users' comments}